zylklab/mlbuffet/README.md

 **Set model as default**

-You can put any version stored into the storage service as the default version:
+You can set any version stored into the storage service as the default version:

 `curl -X POST -H "Content-Type: application/json" --data '{"default": <new default version>}' http://<INFERRER-IP>:8000/api/v1/models/<tag>/default`